All members are allowed to sponsor a guest. Please review the guest pass information on our membership pages.Can I reserve a racquetball court?

 Yes, we offer more than 120 classes per week designed to inspire and get you in the best shape of your life.
 All classes are held at the Recreation and Wellness Center.
 Group Fitness Fit Pass Required.How do I apply for a job with Campus Recreation?

 For a list of the different positions offered throughout Campus Recreation visit our employment page for more info.
-Future job fairs will be held to recruit new student team members in the areas of membership, facilities, marketing, group fitness, etc. For a list of the types of jobs that may be available, visit our employment page.How do I rent outdoor equipment?
+Campus Recreation holds a bi-annual job fair, RECxpo, to recruit new student team members in the areas of membership, facilities, marketing, group fitness, etc. RECxpo is held once in March and once in October.
+For a list of the types of jobs that may be available, visit our employment page.How do I rent outdoor equipment?

 Equipment for outdoor trips, clinics and recreational enjoyment will be available through Auburn Outdoors this fall.
 Please visit the Auburn Outdoors page for more information.How do I request a refund?